-- Fig. 5 shows that the spatial distribution of PV and CLaMS CO is strongly anticorrelated during the formation (-0.89 to -0.95), the existence (-0.74 to -0.93) and the breakup (-0.68 to -0.89) of the Asian monsoon anticyclone.
-In the course of the Asian monsoon season, a strong anticorrelation between the spatial distribution of low PV and and high percentages of the emission tracer for India/China of -0.71 to -0.87 is found.
-During the - formation of the anticyclone the correlation coefficients decrease because the emission tracer has to be transported up to the UTLS.
-The increase of the correlation coefficients after the breakup is caused by the lack of convection in Asia occurring during the monsoon season (see comparison between MLS and CLaMS in Sect.
+Fig. 5 shows that the spatial distribution of PV and CLaMS CO is very well correlated strongly anticorrelated during the formation (-0.89 to -0.95) -0.89 to -0.95), the existence (-0.74 to -0.93) -0.74 to -0.93) and the breakup (-0.68 to -0.89) -0.68 to -0.89) of the Asian monsoon anticyclone.
+In the course of the Asian monsoon season, a good correlation strong anticorrelation between the spatial distribution of low PV and and high percentages of the emission tracer for India/China of -0.71 to -0.87 -0.71 to -0.87 is found.
+During the formation of the anticyclone the correlation coefficients increases decrease because the emission tracer has to be transported up to the UTLS.
+The decrease increase of the correlation coefficients after the breakup is caused by the missing lack of convection in Asia occurring during the monsoon season (see comparison between MLS and CLaMS in Sect.
 3.1).
-In contrast, the correlation coefficient between the spatial distribution of PV and the emission tracer for Southeast - Asia shows a completely different behaviour.
-During the formation of the Asian monsoon the contributions of the emission tracer for Southeast Asia decrease similarly as for the emission tracer for India/China.
-During the existence of the anticyclone a strong anticorrelation with a correlation coefficient up to -0.90 is calculated at the early- and late-phase of the anticyclone, however in early August (mid-phase) the spatial distributions of PV and - the emission tracer for Southeast Asia are uncorrelated (indicated by the black dashed line in Fig. 5).
-This shows that in the mid-phase of the Asian monsoon anticyclone the spatial distribution of air masses originating in Southeast Asia is not connected to the region of the

-Asian monsoon anticyclone indicating that air masses from Southeast Asia experienced upward transport outside of the Asian monsoon anticyclone (see Sect.
+In contrast, the correlation coefficient between the spatial distribution of PV and the emission tracer for Southeast Asia shows a completely different behaviour.
+During the formation of the Asian monsoon the contributions of the emission tracer for Southeast Asia increase decrease similarly as for the emission tracer for India/China.
+During the existence of the

+- anticyclone a high strong anticorrelation with a correlation coefficient up to -0.90 is calculated at the early- and late-phase of the anticyclone, however in early August (mid-phase) the correlation between the spatial distribution spatial distributions of PV and the emission tracer for Southeast Asia almost vanishes are uncorrelated (indicated by the black dashed line in Fig. 5).
+This shows that in the mid-phase of the Asian monsoon anticyclone - the spatial distribution of air masses originating in Southeast Asia is not connected to the region of the Asian monsoon anticyclone indicating that air masses from Southeast Asia experienced upward transport outside of the Asian monsoon anticyclone (see Sect.
 3.2).

-In the course of the Asian monsoon season, the strong correlation and anticorrelation found between the emission tracer for India/China and MLS CO measurements with correlation coefficients between 0.57 and 0.81 as well as PV with correlations coefficients between -0.71 to -0.87 indicate that the spatial distribution of the emission tracer for India/China is a good proxy for the location and shape of Asian monsoon anticyclone from end-June to end-September.
+The good correlation In the course of the Asian monsoon season, the strong correlation and anticorrelation found between the emission tracer for India/China and MLS

+15 measurements CO measurements with correlation coefficients between 0.57 and 0.81 as well as PV confirms with correlations coefficients between -0.71 to -0.87 indicate that the spatial distribution of the emission tracer for India/China is a very good proxy for the location and shape of Asian monsoon anticyclone from end-June to end-September.

 Figure 6 shows twelve-day mean values of the emission tracer for India/China and PV during different phases of the Asian monsoon anticyclone.
 A slight geographical northwards shift of the spatial distribution of the emission tracer for India/China from the early-phase of the anticyclone from end-June/early-July to early-August (mid-phase) is found.
-Further in early-September, the late-phase of the anticyclone, a much broader spatial distribution of the emission tracer for India/China is found, in particular the southern edge of the anticyclone, still high percentages of the emission tracer for India/China are found over India, China and the Pacific Ocean.
+Further in early-September, the late-phase of the anticyclone, a much broader spatial distribution of the emission tracer for India/China is found, in particular the southern edge of the anticy-

+25 clone is shifted torwards the tropics.
+In early-October after the breakup of the anticyclone, still high percentages of the emission tracer for India/China are found over India, China and the Pacific Ocean.